History of RSI

 RSI covers physical, chemical, biological, health, and environmental sciences, as well as the entire field of engineering.

 RSI's international activities emphasize regulatory science education in developing nations.
-An area of primary concern to RSI is science education in general, and science education of the disadvantaged in particular.
+An area of primary concern to RSI is science education including science education of the disadvantaged.
 Accordingly, RSI supports science education at K-12 as well as at the college level.

 RSI operates as a non-profit scientific and educational organization with a status comparable to a private university.
 It seeks grants and contracts from government agencies and private organizations to conduct specific studies; to peer-review various activities; to set up scientific panels; and to conduct workshops, meetings, and training courses.
 RSI provides services to all organizations and individuals regardless of their race, ethnic background, or religious beliefs.